zethkane/GetTestieCollections/README.md

 #### Note: this is really only a series of tests that you are writing.
 All your code should go only in the Test portion of the project.

 #### Note: import what you need to test all the classes mentions.

+##### You may want/need a collection of code you've written that reminds you how to use a particular class.